Nevenall/sufficient-reason/System/Magick.md

 #### Quiet

-  Sometimes a paradox backlash attacks the mage with hallucinations, personality changes, madness, and vegetative states which serve to disconnnect them from their community, their mind, and reality itself.
+  Sometimes a paradox backlash attacks the mage with hallucinations, personality changes, madness, and vegetative states which serve to disconnect them from their community, their mind, and reality itself.

   Quiet is much feared by mages because it pulls apart already tenuous groups and leaves individuals vulnerable and alone.
-Severe Quiets leave the mage in a total vegatative state, stripped of magickal power, and only able to interact with a strange nightmare world.
+Severe Quiets leave the mage in a total vegetative state, stripped of magickal power, and only able to interact with a strange nightmare world.

   Turn your paradox complication into a Quiet complication that will last until you can activate enough opportunities to remove it.

-  If you choose this twice, instead take a permenant d6 quiet, or step up an existing one.
+  If you choose this twice, instead take a permanent d6 quiet, or step up an existing one.

   Deep Quiets, larger then d12, place the mage's body in a vegetative state, and trap their mind in an endless hallucination unable to access their magickal ability.
+Escaping from deep quiet requires more then simply activating some opportunities.
+This could be a solo quest for the mage, similar to a Seeking for increased Arete.
+Or simply narrated as a montage.

    Trait   | Example Quiets
   :------:|:---------------